LucasLyn/macbookpro9.x-linux/README.md

     sudo pacman -S broadcom-wl-dkms

+It is recommended to use `broadcom-wl-dkms` as you do not need to reinstall it after a kernal update.
+See [Setup `broadcom-wl-dkms`](#setup-broadkom-wl-dkms) for details.
 If your Wireless chip model name is *NOT* listed as `BCM4331`, `broadcom-wl`/`broadcom-wl-dkms` *should* still work.
 If not, you can try one of the [different dirvers](https://wiki.archlinux.org/title/Broadcom_wireless#Driver_selection).

-### broadcom-wl-dkms
+### Setup `broadcom-wl-dkms`

 TODO: Setup instructions

 ## Keyboard

-The keyboard especially can have a few issues, even moreso if you use a somewhat niche layout.
+The keyboard especially can have a few issues, even more so if you use a somewhat niche layout.
-The Arch wiki page for Apple Keyboards can be found [here](https://wiki.archlinux.org/title/Apple_Keyboard).
+The Arch Wiki page for Apple Keyboards can be found [here](https://wiki.archlinux.org/title/Apple_Keyboard).

 ### Keyboard layout fix (graphical session)

 Most graphical environments use the [X11 Keyboard Extension/XKB](https://www.x.org/releases/current/doc/xorg-docs/input/XKB-Config.html).
-If you had problems with the keyboard layout, define the proper proper parameters using your preferred XKB configuration method.
+If you had problems with the keyboard layout, define the proper parameters using your preferred XKB configuration method.
+The available XKB values can be listed with the following commands:

+    $ localectl list-x11-keymap-layouts
+    $ localectl list-x11-keymap-variants
+    $ localectl list-x11-keymap-options

 For `hyprland`, it can be achieved by setting the `kb_layout`, `kb_variant`, and `kb_options` [input variables](https://wiki.hypr.land/Configuring/Variables/#input):

     input {